TACC/benchpro/README.md

 ### Capture Benchmark Result

-A benchmark result exists in four states, during scheduler queueing and execution it is considered in `running` state, upon completion it will remain on the local system in a `pending` state, until it is captured it to the database when its state changes to `captured` or `failed`.
+A benchmark result exists in four states, during scheduler queueing and execution it is considered in `running` state, upon completion it will remain on the local system in a `complete` state, until it is captured it to the database when its state changes to `captured` or `failed`.
 1 We can check on the status of all benchmark runs with:
 ```
-benchtool --listResults
+benchtool -lr
 ```
-2 Once your LAMMPS benchmark result is in the pending state, capture all pending results to the database with:
+2 Once your LAMMPS benchmark result is in the complete state, capture all complete results to the database with:
 ```
-benchtool --capture
+benchtool -C
 ```
 3 You can now query your result in the database with :
 ```